Early Origins of the Abingdon family

 Early Notables of the Abingdon family (pre 1700)

-Another 30 words (2 lines of text) are included under the topic Early Abingdon Notables in all our PDF Extended History products and printed products wherever possible.
+Sir Thomas Habington or Abington...
+Another 72 words (5 lines of text) are included under the topic Early Abingdon Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Abingdon family to the New World and Oceana